BlueQuartzSoftware/simplnx/docs/Build_From_Source.md

 ## Install vcpkg ##

-The `complex` project uses the [vcpkg](https://www.github.com/microsoft/vcpkg) to manage it's dependent libraries.
+The `simplnx` project uses the [vcpkg](https://www.github.com/microsoft/vcpkg) to manage it's dependent libraries.
 If this is not already installed on your system then you will need to download and compile it.

 ### Windows ###